 What is considered a spacecraft?

-Spacecraft can be classified into two main groups: manned and unmanned or robotic.
-The latter include satellites and space probes, which have been fundamental for deep space research and for obtaining images of the universe.
-As for manned spacecraft, modules and space stations, such as the famous International Space Station, are examples that demonstrate the rapid advance in human technologies for life in space.
+Spacecraft can be classified into two main groups: crewed and uncrewed or robotic.
+The latter includes satellites and space probes, which have been fundamental for deep space exploration and imaging of the universe.
+As for crewed spacecraft, space modules and stations, such as the famous International Space Station, are examples that demonstrate the rapid advancement of human technologies for living in space.
+Today, all spacecraft consist primarily of two parts:

-• The rocket: Their main objective is to leave the Earth's atmosphere, transporting the craft to the desired orbit.
+- The rocket: Their main objective is to leave the Earth’s atmosphere, transporting the craft to the desired orbit.
 They have engines and specialized fuel tanks to perform this function.

-• The ship itself: It is in charge of the actual space mission.
+- The ship itself: It is in charge of the actual space mission.
 It can be a ship intended for the transport of humans or robots or it can take the form of space stations or satellites.

 For interplanetary devices, such as probes, the design often considers alternative propulsion systems that go beyond traditional chemical rockets.
 A notable example of alternative propulsion is the use of ion engines, whose energy consumption is extremely low compared to conventional chemical engines.